tephyxp/bookworms/README.md

 When originally submitted in February 2024, this project was tailored to our class requirements for a desktop-only library book app in Spanish that prioritised backend functioning.

-Following project updates, complete in July 2024, the app:
+Following project updates, completed in July 2024, the app:

+- Features a new name, logo, and layout, as well as an eye-catching fluorescent yellow and lilac colour scheme
+- Uses Tailwind instead of Bootstrap for styling
+- Is now responsive on the main page and details page
+- Comes with an extensive README
+- Includes a more extensive range of unit tests
 - Has been translated to English
-- Features a new name, logo, and layout, as well as an eye-catching acid yellow and lilac colour scheme
-- Uses Tailwind instead of Bootstrap for styling
-- Includes a responsive main page for all users to view and search book reviews
 - Showcases a curated collection of books with original book reviews written by Laura Artaza